afonic/rimage-k2/README.md

 <?php endforeach; ?>
 ```

-## Notice for Simple Image Gallery Pro users

-This plugin is a drop-in replacement.
-That means that if you unistall Sigpro and install RImage your galleries will be preserved and you will see the images right away in RImage image manager.

-Of course, this will break the frontend as this plugin does not handle it at all.
-However it will still generate (or remove if you deleted all files) the needed {gallery}id{/gallery} text in each K2 item's gallery column, so you can implement your own frontend plugin, or even keep using Sigpro in the frontend.

-To avoid confusion, this plugin hides K2's Image Gallery tab.
-You can change that behaviour in the system plugin's settings.

 ## Other methods

 An rImageHelper class also exists that can be used to call Intervention Image directly for some quick and easy resizing.
 You can use it like so: